 “News about this spread around the town and people became followers.”

-News spread through personal networks.
+News spread through personal networks in those days.

 As I read Acts, I’m struck at how the gospel spreads from friend to friend, through social networks.